ethan-cheong/ethan-cheong.github.io/_posts/2020-12-20-love-songs-NLP.md

 title: Love Song Classification with R (Part 1)
 date: 2020-12-18
 categories: blog
-tag: Projects, R, ML, NLP
+tag: R, ML, NLP
-mathjax: true
+usemathjax: true
 permalink: /love-song-classification-1/
 ---
+_In this post, I explore methods for natural language processing and machine learning, and using them to classify songs.
-_You can find the datasets and code for this project here: [github.com/ethan-cheong/loveSongs](http://github.com/ethan-cheong/loveSongs)_
+ You can find the datasets and code for this project [here](http://github.com/ethan-cheong/loveSongs)._

 _This is a long post!
 I go over each step of the project, as well as the theory behind the algorithms that I've applied._